HIT Perspectives Biopharma Insights – May 2015

 MU3 Measure 3 calls for EHRs to collect patient-generated health data for 35% of patients.To be sure, there is a lot of complexity involved in gathering, vetting and storing patient-generated data in the EHR.
 We believe that this is a huge opportunity for innovation for entrepreneurs and API developers, as well for mainstream EHR vendors, who can use such functionality as a market differentiator.

 MU3 is only part of the story.
-MU3 will help drive patient engagement, but it’s not the only driver.
+MU3 will help drive patient engagement, but its not the only driver.
 As we have noted in previous issues of HIT Perspectives, the move toward value-based care – especially the advent of ACOs – is also a powerful driver for patient engagement.
 Both public and private payers have recognized the value of patient engagement in terms of reducing costs, improving outcomes, and increasing patient satisfaction.
 This was underscored by findings of the 26th Annual Leadership Survey, sponsored by the Healthcare Information and Management Systems Society (HIMSS), which found that patient engagement is a success factor.
 Nearly three-quarters of respondents reported that consumer and patient considerations – such as patient engagement, satisfaction and care quality – would be the top business issue for their organization over the next two years.
 Again, this is in sync with MU3’s intent and time frames.

 Moreover, such topics also are measures on which providers are graded and paid.
 Money talks and this creates the business case for driving patient engagement at the provider level.
 The results of the HIMSS survey make that clear.